How to Plan The Perfect Valentine’s Day Meal

 “I like an East Coast oyster that’s not overly briny,” Chef Joshua recommends.
 This is a luxurious opener that will set the tone for your romantic meal.

 For those who like to stick to the classics, a medium-rare steak is the way to go.
 To better control the cooking process, try your hand at sous-vide.
-Be sure to allocate up to 24 hours for the steak to marinade before cooking.
+Be sure to allocate up to 24 hours for the steak to marinate before cooking.
 The ribeye is a popular cut; keep the bone for added flavor.

 If you’re looking for a plant-based recipe, try any of these easy tricks to replace pasta elements with mushrooms and veggies without sacrificing flavor or presentation.
 Or, replace your wheat noodles entirely with spiralized veggies that are just as delicious as traditional pasta.
-You can also check out this quinoa pasta recipe for a fully-vegan meal.
+You can also check out this quinoa pasta recipe for a fully vegan meal.